gyq18/AutonomousDrivingTrajectoryPlanning/README.md

 ## Benchmarks

 ### Scenarios
-The test scenarios for autonomous driving trajectory planning are organized in the following structure:
+The test scenarios for autonomous driving trajectory planners are organized in the following structure:
 ```
 scenarios/
     ├ structured scenarios/